uikit/uikit-site/docs/pages/form.md

 | `.uk-form-danger`  | Add this class to notify the user that the value is not validated. |
 | `.uk-form-success` | Add this class to notify the user that the value is validated.     |

-Add the `disabled` attribute to a form control and it will be appear muted.
+Add the `disabled` attribute to a form control.
+It will appear muted.

 ```example
 <div class="uk-margin">